-Our governance practices embody one of our Hersha values “Own It”.
-We are committed to conducting governance with accountability, honesty, and responsibility to our stakeholders .
-Strong corporate governance is fundamental to our continued high performance.
-Hersha’s Board of Directors has established multiple committees in which the directors lead, including the audit committee, compensation committee, and nominating & corporate governance committee to ensure accountability.
+We are committed to conducting governance with accountability, honesty, and responsibility to our stakeholders.
+Strong corporate governance is fundamental to our continued high performance across our triple-bottom-line.
+Hersha’s Board of Trustees has established multiple trustee-chaired committees, including the audit committee, compensation committee, and nominating & corporate governance committee, to ensure accountability.

 Board of Trustees and Governance Information

-Code of Conduct for Directors and Executive Officers
+Code of Conduct for Trustees and Executive Officers

-on Hersha’s governance practices, please download our Governance documents on our Hersha website.
+FOR MORE INFORMATION on Hersha’s governance practices, including the Risk & ESG Subcommittee charter, please see our Governance documents on our Hersha website.

 OUR RESILIENCY STRATEGY

-Climate preparedness and resiliency efforts are supported by all aspects of the business – from the Board, to executives, to senior management in asset management, acquisitions, capital planning, and risk management.
-Our resiliency strategy includes the ongoing evaluation of potential climate risks, the identification of mitigation strategies, and the ongoing monitoring and assessment of our progress.
+Climate preparedness and resiliency efforts are supported by all aspects of the business – from the Board to executives and senior management in asset management, acquisitions, capital planning, operations, accounting, and risk management.
+Our resiliency strategy includes the ongoing consideration of potential climate risks and opportunities, the identification of mitigation strategies, and the ongoing monitoring and assessment of our progress.

-We recognize there are inherent sustainability and climate risks that may impact our business.
+We are working to mitigate inherent sustainability and climate risks that may impact our business and the built environment at large.
 Key risks most pertinent to us include both physical and transition risks:

-- Physical risks are those that arise from the physical effects of climate change, especially those associated with increasing intensity and frequency of extreme weather events – including hurricanes, storm surge, and wildfires – degradation of ecosystems, and changing climate patterns that lead to sea level rise, heat stress, and water stress.
+- Physical risks are those that arise from the physical effects of climate change, especially those associated with increasing intensity and frequency of extreme weather events – including hurricanes, storm surges, and wildfires – degradation of ecosystems, and changing climate patterns that lead to sea-level rise, heat stress, and water stress.

-- Transition risks consist of rising stakeholder and shareholder concern around sustainability, increasing prevalence of climate-related policy and regulation, and technological advances and fundamental shifts in market demand.
+- Transition risks consist of rising stakeholder and shareholder concern around sustainability, increasing prevalence of climate-related policy and regulation, technological advances, and fundamental shifts in market demand.

 FLOOD RISK NOAA SCORE